casus/surfgeopy/README.md

 as you cannot always assume the files `setup.py` will always be present in the further development of `surfgeopy`.

+- If you would like to use `surfgeopy` in MATLAB, please refer to [this link](https://codebase.helmholtz.cloud/interpol/surfgeopy/-/blob/dev/README_MATLAB.md?ref_type=heads).
 - Documentation: https://surfgeopy.readthedocs.io

 ## Testing